What Actually Makes Web Hosting "Cheap" Without Being Rubbish?

 What's the real difference between £1/month and £5/month hosting?

-The £5/month hosting typically offers better server hardware, fewer websites per server, included SSL certificates, and actual customer support. £1/month hosts often oversell resources and charge extra for basic features like backups or email accounts.
-Based on my testing, the performance difference is significant – expect 2-4 second load times with ultra-cheap hosts versus 400-600ms with quality budget providers.
+The £5/month hosting typically comes with better hardware, fewer sites per server, included SSL certificates and support that actually helps. £1/month hosts often oversell resources and charge for basics like backups or email.
+Based on my testing, the performance gap is big.
+Expect 2-4 second loads with ultra-cheap hosts versus 400-600ms with quality budget providers.

 Should I pay monthly or annually for budget hosting?

-Pay annually if you're confident about the provider, as monthly billing often costs 50-100% more over time.
-Most budget hosts offer their best pricing for annual commitments, and you'll avoid monthly payment processing fees.
-However, start with monthly billing if you're testing a new provider, then switch to annual billing after confirming performance and support quality meet your needs.
+Pay annually if you are confident in the host, since monthly billing often costs 50-100% more over time.
+Most budget providers reserve their best pricing for annual terms, and you dodge monthly processing fees.
+If you are trialling a new host, start monthly, then switch to annual once performance and support check out.

 Can budget hosting handle e-commerce websites reliably?

-Basic budget hosting struggles with e-commerce due to security requirements and traffic spikes during sales periods.
-However, some providers like SiteGround and Hostinger offer budget plans specifically designed for online stores with included SSL, daily backups, and better security features.
-Expect to pay £5-8/month for reliable e-commerce hosting rather than the £2-3/month basic shared hosting rates.
+Basic budget hosting struggles with e-commerce because of security needs and sale-time traffic spikes.
+Some providers, like SiteGround and Hostinger, offer budget plans built for online stores with SSL, daily backups and better security.
+Expect to pay £5-8/month for reliable e-commerce hosting rather than the £2-3/month entry-level shared rates.